PARIS21's Innovation Work on New Data Sources

-Monitoring national development plans and the 2030 Agenda on Sustainable Development requires high quality data, broken down by socio-economic groupings and with a strong spatial dimension.
-This is difficult even for the most developed statistical systems.
-It is increasingly recognised that traditional statistical approaches have to be complemented by exploiting new, innovative data sources to “[…] increase significantly the availability of high-quality, timely and reliable data disaggregated by income, gender, age, race, ethnicity, migratory status, disability, geographic location and other characteristics relevant in national contexts,” as noted in SDG 17.18.
+Monitoring national development plans and the 2030 Agenda on Sustainable Development requires high quality data, disaggregated by socio-economic groupings and with a strong spatial dimension -- a task that can be difficult even for the most developed statistical systems.
+It is increasingly recognised that traditional statistical approaches must be complemented by exploiting new, innovative data sources to “increase significantly the availability of high-quality, timely and reliable data disaggregated by income, gender, age, race, ethnicity, migratory status, disability, geographic location and other characteristics relevant in national contexts,” as noted in SDG 17.18.
 PARIS21 is supporting NSOs to find innovative approaches to benefit from new data sources and to thrive in the new data ecosystem.

-Many efforts are underway to focus on how different types of big data (e.g., telecom data, social media, sensors, etc.) can be used to fill specific data gaps.
-Recent examples include the experimentation with big data sources such as electricity consumption, night time lights (from satellite imagery) and call detail records as proxies to estimate poverty levels.
+Many efforts have been underway to help NSOs use different types of new data sources to fill specific data gaps.
+Recent examples include experimentation with big data sources such as electricity consumption, night-time lights (from satellite imagery) and call detail records as proxies to estimate poverty levels.
 Several NSOs have been able to establish partnerships with private data providers to complement traditional activities.

 Discussion Paper: Access to new data sources for statistics: Business models and incentives for the corporate sector